agnaite/planty/README.md

 # planty

-A website about house plants.
+A website about house plants🌱.

 ## License